christophercrouzet/gorilla/doc/tutorial.rst

-For a given package ``extensionspackage``, the function :func:`~gorilla.utils.register_extensions` scans recursively all the nested packages and modules and returns a :class:`~gorilla.extensionset.ExtensionSet`.
+For a given package ``extensionspackage``, the function :func:`~gorilla.utils.register_extensions` scans recursively all the nested packages and modules and returns a list of :class:`~gorilla.extension.Extension`.

 See the :ref:`bananas` section to see some examples of real-world implementations.